bg0007/bg0007.github.io/how_to_read_a_soc.md

 ### Problem statement
 My company/client utilises outsourced services in its value chain.
-I, as the internal/external auditor, have to make sure, that all risks are identified and addressed appropriately.
+For a security audit: I, as an auditor have to make sure, that all risks, associated with this business process are all identified, remediated, corrected or mitigated through controls.
+For a compliance/financial audit: I, as and auditor have to make sure, that the selected vendor/3rd party is stable enough to continue provisioning such services for my company/client, that won't impact my company's/clients operations/service quality/etc.
 Such services could be integral part of a value chain:
 - physical hardware
 - physical location for hardware